MbakopManuel/miccore/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Require .Net core 5.0
+Require .Net core 6.0

-Miccore .Net is a CLI which allows a user to create a webapi project with a very specific microservice architecture. it also allows you to create a xamarin project.
+Miccore .Net is a CLI which allows a user to create a webapi project with a very specific microservice architecture. it also allows you to create a xamarin project

+in this new version, you can create procject or add project in solution with the database server type.

+**Note that this version is not compatible with the previous versions, migration will be available soon**

 ## Features